dev02chandan/Maitri-AI-Chatbot/README.md

 ## Files

 - `data.json`: The JSON file containing data about Maitri AI.
+(You can add your data)
 - `setup.py`: Script to compute embeddings and save the data.
+(For RAG)
 - `app.py`: The main Streamlit application.

 ## Usage